Tips to Help Young Athletes Develop a Long Jump Run-Up

 (TIP: Pull the tape measure along the edge of the runway, not down the middle, to ensure that it is straight).

-- It is important to be aware that a head or tail wind will affect the run-up.
-A head wind may mean moving the marker slightly forward and a tail wind may mean moving the marker slightly back.
+- It is important to be aware that a headwind or tailwind will affect the run-up.
+A headwind may mean moving the marker slightly forward and a tailwind may mean moving the marker slightly back.